Last Updated on 2025-11-09

 Pros:

-- Contains essential nutrients for fish health.
+- Contains essential nutrients to promote health and vitality.

-- Floating pellets for surface-feeding fish.
+- Floating pellets are ideal for surface-feeding species.

 Cons: